The Limestone Kid: Background

-Raised in Conroe, Texas, McCollum was drawn to songwriting from a young age, influenced by his older brother and by Texas-based artists such as Chris Knight, Adam Carroll, James McMurtry, and Robert Earl Keen.
-After graduating high school, McCollum moved to Austin and immersed himself in the local scene and eventually formed a band.
+Raised in Conroe, Texas, McCollum was influenced by his older brother and by Texas-based artists such as Chris Knight, Adam Carroll, James McMurtry, and Robert Earl Keen.
+After graduating high school, McCollum moved to Austin and formed a band.
 He released his debut EP A Red Town View in 2013, which featured "The Tune" and "Who's Laughing Now," which both appeared on his debut album.
 "Permanent Headphones" was later rereleased on his fifth studio album, Parker McCollum.

 Two singles were released from the album, "Meet You in the Middle" and "High Above the Water."
 Both songs charted on the Texas Music Chart, gaining him state-wide success in Texas.

 The album's name, The Limestone Kid, was influenced by McCollum's grandfather's ranch in Limestone County, Texas.
 McCollum wrote the album in his apartment in Austin, Texas.

 In February 2025, McCollum released an exclusive bright green vinyl for the tenth anniversary of the album.